 You need to have the initiative to plan your meals and then the discipline to stick to that plan without extra grazing, adding second helpings or snacking.
 That is the hard part.

 Solution?
 Get smaller plates.
-No need to buy anything new, just put less food on a smaller plate and save leftovers for another meal.
+No need to buy anything new.
+Just put less food on a smaller plate and save leftovers for another meal.
 If eating in a restaurant, typically half of that plate can go home with you and be eaten as another meal.
-Portions are way too big in America and so are the corresponding weight carrying areas on our bodies (hips, butt, stomach).
+Portions are way too big in America, and so are the corresponding weight-carrying areas on our bodies (hips, butt, stomach).

 If you like salads, make them big with green leafy lettuce, romaine, kale or spinach with some other fruit, vegetable and nut options on top.
 I personally like tomatoes, strawberries, mushrooms, red onions, walnuts and maybe a piece of fish or chicken on top.
 Don't drown your salad with dressings; go light with oils or vinaigrettes.
-If you get some tasty toppings, you will find an Italian or House dressing is enough.
+If you get some tasty toppings, you will find an Italian or house dressing is enough.
 If you want to avoid those extra calories, go with squeezed lemon to spice up the salad and toppings.

-Keep track of every food and drink that goes into your body for a few days and you will see the leaks in the diet.
+Keep track of every food and drink that goes into your body for a few days, and you will see the leaks in the diet.
 I realized I had a 400 calorie-a-day peanut butter habit that was preventing me from losing weight.
 I was maintaining weight with a good balance of activity, but once I stopped the peanut butter, I dropped 1-2 pounds a week with no other changes.
-Follow this plan and you will know what specifically to change.
+Follow this plan, and you will know what specifically to change.
 It may be something really simple.

-Depending on your physical activity and your size, if you can drink a half gallon to a gallon of water per day.
-Or try 50% of your bodyweight in pounds equals the amount of water you should drink in ounces per day.
+Drink more water.
+Drinking water throughout the day and especially before meals will decrease the amount of food you can stuff into your stomach.
+Just by warding off dehydration, you may avoid the food cravings that are associated with being thirsty.
+Depending on your physical activity and size, you will be in the zone if you can drink a half-gallon to a gallon of water per day.
+Or try 50% of your body weight in pounds equals the amount of water you should drink in ounces per day.
 Add up to 25% more if you are sweating during physical activity.

 Try to avoid the "overfed" state and just get to the "not hungry anymore" state.
 Also consider working for your foods and snacks.
 Food that you need to peel, crack open and work for are great options.
 Crab, lobster, shrimp, nuts, beans, oranges and pistachios are good examples.

 Having smaller portions on your plate is a great way to start this process.
-After you clean your smaller plate, drink something and wait for a few minutes and you may find that you are no longer hungry even though you thought you were 5-10 minutes earlier.
+After you clean your smaller plate, drink something and wait for a few minutes, and you may find that you are no longer hungry even though you thought you were 5-10 minutes earlier.